We updated our account conditions on 6 April 2016 to explain we now pay your interest gross.

 Flexibility does not apply to Junior Cash ISA.

 Any previous years’ subscriptions that have been withdrawn must be replaced before you request an ISA transfer.
 Current year’s subscriptions can be replaced following the transfer as long as they are replaced in the same tax year that they were withdrawn.
-You can also deposit up to the annual ISA allowance (less any amount invested in a stocks and shares or innovative finance ISA).
+You can also deposit up to the annual ISA allowance (less any amount invested in a stocks and shares, lifetime or innovative finance ISA).

 Any funds withdrawn must be replaced in the same tax year otherwise you lose the allowance and future deposits will count towards the following tax year’s allowance.